martymcmodding/guides.martysmods.com/docs/shaders/immersepro/07exposurefusion.md

 # Exposure Fusion

-Exposure Fusion improves visibility by selectively adjusting brightness across the frame.
+iMMERSE Pro: Exposure Fusion improves visibility by selectively adjusting brightness across the frame.
 Most games rely on a single global tonemapper, which can leave shadows crushed or highlights blown.
 This shader adds a localized response, effectively lifting dark areas and taming bright ones without wrecking overall contrast.

 ---

 ## Target Brightness

-Sets the mid-gray “setpoint” the image is steered toward.
+Sets the mid-gray "setpoint" the image is steered toward.
 Defaults should work relatively well for most games.
 However, if a game looks dim or murky, raise Target Brightness to bring midtones and shadows up.
 If highlights feel hot or the scene already looks bright, lower it to preserve headroom.

 ## Intensity